adfinis/virtesk/doc/ipxe-image.md

-# iPXE image for cdroms and usb flash drives
+# Amoothei-VDI: iPXE image for cdroms and usb flash drives

 ------------------------------------------